 Couple brings Niagara Cookie Co. to the Falls

 Feb.
-10—Cookies — the delicious, homemade kind like grandma always made — have been an important part of Cory and Brittany Flament's relationship since its earliest days.
+10—NIAGARA FALLS — Cookies — the delicious, homemade kind like grandma always made — have been an important part of Cory and Brittany Flament's relationship since its earliest days.

 In fact, Cory says it was the first batch of cookies Brittany made for him using her grandmother's recipe that made him think, as a teenager, that he may have met the woman of his dreams.